vladimirconev/docs-manager/README.md

 # Description
 Documents manager that allows Upload and deleting of files.
-It basically a playground to check up Elasticsearch capabilities as underlying storage Unit.
+It is basically a playground to check up Elasticsearch capabilities as underlying storage Unit.

 # Setup
 - JDK 11